scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 **SCMP**: SCION Control Message Protocol.
 SCMP is used for signaling connectivity problems, analogous to the Internet Control Message Protocol (ICMP).
 SCMP provides network diagnostic and error messages.

-**Valley route**: A valley route contains ASes that do not profit economically from traffic on this route.
-The name comes from the fact that such routes go “down” (following parent-child links) before going “up” (following child-parent links).
+**Valley Route**: A valley route contains ASes that do not profit economically from traffic on this route.
+The name comes from the fact that such routes go "down" (following parent-child links) before going "up" (following child-parent links).

 ## Conventions and Definitions